mattaylor/objix/README.md

 Returns a new promise wrapped around `this`.
 If `defer` is a number then the promise will resolve with `this` when `defer` seconds have elapsed.
 Otherwise `defer` will be treated as a function that takes `this`, `resolve` and optionally `reject` as arguments, and the promise will resolve when `resolve` is called with the result.
 Any uncaught exceptions will reject the promise.
+If `defer` is async or otherwsie returns a truthy value then the promise will be resolved with that result.

 <div data-runkit>